 Year 2: Patients, Communities and Healthcare (PCH 2)

-This is a new community-based module for Year 2 medical students at Imperial College from November until March.
-The aim is for students to further develop skills in applying the biopsychosocial model to patient care, to practice taking histories and to develop health coaching skills in preparation for their clinical placements in year 3 and build on their skills learnt in primary care during PCH in year 1.
+This Primary Care placement is for year 2 medical students at Imperial College London.
+It runs from November until March.
+The aim is for students to further develop skills in applying the biopsychosocial model to patient care, to practice taking histories and to develop health coaching skills.
+This will enable students to build on skills learned during PCH in year 1 and prepare them for their clinical placements in year 3.

 Teaching commitment

-Groups of 6 or 12 students will spend 5 Tuesdays in a GP Practice over the course of the year between November and March.
+Groups of 5-6 students will spend 5 Tuesdays in a GP Practice over the course of the year between November and March.

 There are four core activities: health coaching, GP teaching clinics, a community collaboration project and group tutorials.
-There is flexibility as to when during the day these are done.
+There is flexibility as to when during the day these take place.

 Practices must commit to the full year (Nov to March).